s72785/notes/README.md

 notes
 =====

-just notes of lectures I attended or am interested in. additional information as of [HTW/Modulux](https://apps.htw-dresden.de/index.php?id=199#!aW5kZXgucGhwP2lkPTE5OSZub19jYWNoZT0xJnR4X2V6cXVlcmllc19lenF1ZXJpZXNwbHVnaW4lNUJhY3Rpb24lNUQ9bGlzdCZ0eF9lenF1ZXJpZXNfZXpxdWVyaWVzcGx1Z2luJTVCY29udHJvbGxlciU1RD1SZWNvcmRNYW5hZ2VtZW50JnR4X2V6cXVlcmllc19lenF1ZXJpZXNwbHVnaW4lNUJzZWFyY2glNUQlNUJtX3N0Zy5iZXolNUQlNUJ2YWx1ZSU1RD13aXJ0c2NoYWZ0c2luZm9ybWF0aWs%3D) .
+just notes of lectures I attended or am interested in. additional information in index.md-files.

 1. Semester
 -----------